-NATIONAL clothing chain, Fat Face, have moved into
+NATIONAL clothing chain, Fat Face, has moved into

 the former public house, Ye Olde Vaults (see below) on The Square. . .